 Illness in your retirement

-If you are already a pensioner when you become ill or acquire a disability, your income arrangements do not change; you continue to receive your pension and other entitlements.
+If you are already getting a pension when you become ill or disabled, you will continue to get your pension and other entitlements.

-If you are employed you may continue to be paid by your employer but this depends on your contract of employment.
-Employers are not obliged to pay employees who are unable to work because of illness but some contracts of employment include provisions for payment while ill.
-This applies regardless of age.
+If you are working a job, you may continue to be paid by your employer, but this depends on your contract of employment.

 Aged Under 66

-If you become ill and unable to work before the age of 66, you may be eligible for Illness Benefit.
-Your GP will have application forms.
+If you become ill and are unable to work before you are 66, you can apply for Illness Benefit.
+Contact your GP for an application form.

 Illness Benefit is based on PRSI contributions.
 If you do not qualify because you do not have enough PRSI contributions or because you are self-employed, you may be eligible for a weekly Supplementary Welfare Allowance.